Jamal-Alibalayev/CS350-Safehome/USER_MANUAL.md

 -   **Delete**: Remove the password from the camera.

 ### 3.3.
 System Control
-This panel allows you to change the system's security mode.
+This panel allows you to change the system's security mode, which directly controls the armed/disarmed state of associated sensors.
 -   **Home**: Arms the system for when you are at home (e.g., perimeter sensors active).
 -   **Away**: Arms the system for when you are away (all sensors active).
 -   **Overnight / Extended**: Special modes for travel.